 There is still the commitment to work with the concepts of Sensory and Executive as two parts of an integrated whole: Braziers Method.

 The results of Braziers’ research are recorded partly through the notes made of meetings, which constitute an archive of material dating from the earliest days of Braziers, and partly through the publication of Braziers’ Research Communications.
+Here’s a link to our most recent release.

 If you are interested in becoming a member, or contacting one of our members, please have a look at Our Membership page.